-- DGP board.
+- controller DGP board

-- Two-position and three-position terminal blocks that can be combined to provide a variety of terminal block configurations.
+- two-position and three-position terminal blocks that can be combined to provide a variety of terminal block configurations;

-- Clip-in and screw-in standoffs.
+- clip-in and screw-in male/female standoffs;

-- Mounting screws.
+- battery wires;

-- Battery wires.
+- 4.7k resistors

 Inspect the package and contents for visible damage.
 If any components are damaged or missing, do not use the unit; contact the supplier immediately.
 If you need to return the unit, you must ship it in the original box.